BLOKBUSTR/LegalizeNuclearBombs/README.md

 [image]

 ## 🔧 Configuration
+This mod is highly configurable!
 Config options will automatically apply if changed in-game, especially if using REPOConfig.

 <details>
     <summary>Click to expand config list:</summary>